 Spending a weekend in Melbourne is always a good idea.
-No matter the time of year, there’s always a great festival or event on, the dining scene is phenomenal and ever-changing, and you can make the weekend as relaxed or as jam-packed as you wish.
+No matter the time of year, there’s always a great festival or event on, the dining scene is phenomenal and ever-changing, and you can make your weekend as relaxed or as jam-packed as you wish.

 If you’re planning to spend 2 days in Melbourne, I’ve pulled together a few itineraries so you can pick and choose the type of trip you want.
-From a romantic weekend in Melbourne, to a trip away with mates, to the perfect family getaway, these four Melbourne itineraries have something for everyone.
+From a romantic weekend in Melbourne, to a trip away with mates, to the perfect family getaway, these four completely different Melbourne itineraries have something for everyone.

 A few things you’ll notice about these visit Melbourne itineraries: